zuozhenggh/learning-library/data-management-library/database/essbase21c/essbase-drill-thru/essbase-drill-thru.md

 ## **Step 8:** Execute Drill-through
-1. Go back to smart view.
+1. Go back to Smart View.
 Refresh the query sheet.
 Observe the Sales figure for the Central region.
    ![](./images/imageDT_27.png "")

 2. The sales for the month of April in Central region is 1207.